munificent/craftinginterpreters/book/scanning.md

 *   [Go][] handles newlines in the scanner.
-If a newline appears following one of a handful of token types that are known to potentially end a statement, the newline is treated like a semicolon, otherwise it is ignored.
+If a newline appears following one of a handful of token types that are known to potentially end a statement, the newline is treated like a semicolon.
+Otherwise it is ignored.
 The Go team provides a canonical code formatter, [gofmt][], and the ecosystem is fervent about its use, which ensures that idiomatic styled code works well with this simple rule.